-BA (Hons) Top Up in Public Service Management
+BA (Hons) Top Up in Public Sector Management

 This level 6 programme is for applicants who are keen to gain a BA (Hons) Degree and have the option to apply on to a Graduate Programme or for a more specialist roles with the Public Services, such as researcher, officer in the armed forces, Local Council/Government, Courts and the Probationary service.
 Supervisors or middle managers currently working in the Public Services may find the programme appealing for their own personal development